 BUT you get the idea; with a bit of fiddle fuddling around, anyone, anywhere — mostly, can grow luscious tomatoes.

-Botanically tomatoes are fruits... but somehow tomatoes with chocolate ice-cream... no thanks.
+Botanically tomatoes are fruits... but somehow tomatoes with chocolate ice-cream for dessert... no thanks.

 Originally called pomme d'amour or love apple by the French, we still adore tomatoes even though those aphrodisiac qualities from several hundred years ago have been disputed.